 Posts, Podcasts, and PDFs

-Adversaries shouldn’t be limited to megalomaniacs and evil nemeses.
+Creating a villain?
+Complicate their relationship with the protagonist by giving them some key similarities.
+But remember that adversaries shouldn’t be limited to megalomaniacs and evil nemeses.
 Check out this directory of trouble-makers who could potentially cause trouble for your character.

 Find out why your character needs to fail if they’re eventually going to win—and how to use conflict to bring those failures about.